-Panel Ref , Description of Saving Baseline Budget 18/19 £000 2019/20 £000 2020/21 £000 2021/22 £000 2022/23 £000 Risk Analysis Deliverability Risk Analysis Reputational Impact Type of Saving (see key) C&YP Service Description Education Reorganisation of Admissions, My Futures and School Improvement Teams and reduction in contribution to the MSCB (Safeguarding Partnership) 825 100 Medium Medium SS2 Service Implication Less resource and flexibility to meet increasing demands, leading to risk of decreased timeliness of responses to customers, reduced support for NEET young people and less capacity in our Safeguarding Partnership Staffing Implications Risk of redundancy and costs of redundancy for experienced staff.
+Panel Ref , Description of Saving Baseline Budget 18/19 £000 2019/20 £000 2020/21 £000 2021/22 £000 2022/23 £000 Risk Analysis Deliverability Risk Analysis Reputational Impact Type of Saving (see key) C&YP CSF2018-07 Service Description Education Reorganisation of Admissions, My Futures and School Improvement Teams and reduction in contribution to the MSCB (Safeguarding Partnership) 825 100 Medium Medium SS2 Service Implication Less resource and flexibility to meet increasing demands, leading to risk of decreased timeliness of responses to customers, reduced support for NEET young people and less capacity in our Safeguarding Partnership Staffing Implications Risk of redundancy and costs of redundancy for experienced staff.
 Three to four posts from a total of eighteen.
-2 Business Plan implications Impact on other departments Equalities Implications procedures for restructuring and will complete EAs.
-Our approach is to target our resources on the most vulnerable children and young people and their families, these savings this will impact on some young people who are already most Total C hildren Schoo TOM Implications at risk (NEET) and vulnerable young people at the top end of our Well Being Model The TOM sets out an approach to prioritisation but this saving will impact on those already most at risk and vulnerable NEET young people at the top end of our Well Being Model 100 0 0 0
+9 Business Plan implications No specific implications Impact on other departments Will be implications with pressures on other CSF services including children's social care Equalities Implications We will use the Council's agreed HR policies and procedures for restructuring and will complete EAs.
+Our approach is to target our resources on the most vulnerable children and young people and their families, these savings this will impact on some young people who are already most at risk (NEET) and vulnerable young people at the top end TOM Implications of our Well Being Model The TOM sets out an approach to prioritisation but this saving will impact on those already most at risk and vulnerable NEET young people at the top end of our Well Being Model Total C hildren, Schoo ls and Families Savings 100 0 0 0

-Panel Ref Description of Saving Baseline Budget 18/19 £000 2019/20 £000 2020/21 £000 2021/22 £000 2022/23 £000 Risk Analysis Deliverability Risk Analysis Reputational Impact Type of Saving (see key) Adult 9 Social Ca re CH20 Service Description Access Assessment and Commissioning staffing Reduced staffing in social work and commissioning teams Original staff savings (£433k) less alternatives (taxis £50k, transport £100k and MH staff £100k) (183) High Medium SS2 Service Implication Reduction in the ability to carry out assessments and reviews, social work support, safeguarding activities, DOLs responsibilities and financial assessments.
+Panel Ref Description of Saving Baseline Budget 18/19 £000 2019/20 £000 2020/21 £000 2021/22 £000 2022/23 £000 Risk Analysis Deliverability Risk Analysis Reputational Impact Type of Saving (see key) Adult 9 Social Ca re - CH20 Service Description Access Assessment and Commissioning staffing Reduced staffing in social work and commissioning teams Original staff savings (£433k) less alternatives (taxis £50k, transport £100k and MH staff £100k) (183) High Medium SS2 Service Implication Reduction in the ability to carry out assessments and reviews, social work support, safeguarding activities, DOLs responsibilities and financial assessments.
 Staffing Implications Redundancies - Some staff would be subject to redundancy Business Plan implications This will have an impact on the department's ability to meet it's statutory duties.
 Conceivable implications include longer waiting lists, delays in assessments and other support and a potential reduction in reviews which may in turn impact our finances.
-Work will be done to mitigate this impact. rage 199 Impact on other departments Equalities Implications The primary impact is on service users and partners, such as the NHS.
+Work will be done to mitigate this impact. rage 189 Impact on other departments Equalities Implications The primary impact is on service users and partners, such as the NHS.
 These changes impact on staff.
 A detailed EA would be undertaken at the time of any restructure.
 There is also an equalities implication in terms of service users.
-An EA would be undertaken and where appropriate work will be done to mitigate the impact. • TOM Implications This is consistent with the existing TOM
+An EA would be undertaken and where appropriate work will be done to mitigate the impact. • [TOM Implications This is consistent with the existing TOM